learn-co-curriculum/introduction-to-the-dom/README.md

 ```

-But it is not displaying the HTML, it's displaying the Document Object Model.
+It may look like our browser is simply displaying the HTML that we see, but it is not.
+Instead, our browser is directly displaying the Document Object Model of the respective webpage.
 What does that mean?
+What is the Document Object Model, and how is it different than the HTML for the page?

 ### So then what is the Document Object Model